vishnudevtj/vishnudevtj.github.io/_posts/2017-05-21-emacs-secracy.md

 Mark all the files in dired and call `epa-dired-do-encrypt` to encrypt all the files

-There is also a Org-Crypt This enable to encrypt all the org having a specific tag such as `crypt` to automaticaly encrypt
+There is also a Org-Crypt This enable to encrypt all the org having a specific tag such as `crypt` to automatically encrypt

 ```emacs-lisp
 (require 'org-crypt)